GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 Choose a bogus SSN (one that does not begin with 900 or 666).
 Create a new user, and attempt identity verification with the user.
 The verify info step will fail with this SSN.
 Repeat until rate limited.
+(At this point, you are rate limited by the resolution rate limiter, not the SSN rate limiter.)

 Create a second user, and repeat the process with the same SSN.

-Create a third user, using the same SSN, and this time, you will see the SSN rate limit at the verify info step (verified.
+Create a third user, using the same SSN, and this time, you will see the SSN rate limit at the verify info step.

 The SSN rate limit error page can be distinguished from the resolution rate limit error page by the fact that the SSN timeout is 1 hour,